rohitrauthan07/English-French-Translation/README.md

-# English-French-Translation

-# English to French Translation using Hugging Face Transformers
+# English to French Translation

 This project fine-tunes a pretrained MarianMT (Opus MT) model to translate English to French using a custom dataset loaded directly from Google Sheets.